 Between 159,000 and 194,000 people have been affected by the fighting in the mountainous area between the Sudanese army and the Sudan Liberation Movement -Abdel Wahid al-Nur (SLM-AW) since January 2016.

 UN agencies say a signification portion of the registered displaced persons are hosted in North Darfur while the majority resides in Central Darfur state.

-According to the "Jebel Marra Crisis Fact Sheet" that UNOCHA released on Thursday, the UN and partners diverted funds form existing projects to respond to the unexpected humanitarian needs in Jebel Marra.
+According to the "Jebel Marra Crisis Fact Sheet" that UNOCHA released on Thursday, the UN and partners diverted funds from existing projects to respond to the unexpected humanitarian needs in Jebel Marra.

 "(UN) Humanitarian partners continue significant engagement with government actors to advocate for access to assess needs and assist people in areas where access has not been possible for at least four years, including inner Jebel Marra and particularly Golo, Central Darfur, where an inter-agency and UN - African Mission in Darfur (UNAMID) scoping mission together with the Government took place in early August,’’ the report.

-Sudanese government said last April that Jebel Marra is free of rebels, but the army continues to carry out air attack in the area.
+The Sudanese government said last April that Jebel Marra is free of rebels, but the army continues to carry out air attacks in the area.
 Also, UN officials in the region confirmed the existence of rebels in some pockets of Jebel Marra.